Advisory speed limit: Germany

 Until 31 August 2009, a different reference speed could be posted by the traffic signs number 380 and 381, according to §42 of the German traffic code (Straßenverkehrsordnung, StVO), as seen above.
-As these traffic signs were only rarely used, they have been abolished, and will be fully removed by 31 October 2022.
+As these traffic signs were only rarely used, they have been abolished, and were fully removed by 31 October 2022.

 New Zealand

 Advisory speeds are not legal speed limits.
-Advisory speeds end in 5 to avoid confusion with mandatory speed limits which end in 0.
+Advisory speeds end in 5 to avoid confusion with mandatory speed limits, which end in 0.
 The limits are established at 0.22g lateral g-force to fall well within the minimum static rollover threshold of 0.35g.

 United Kingdom

 In the United Kingdom, most speed limits imposed by variable-message signs are advisory, and there are no sanctions for drivers who exceed them; a notable exception being the Gatsometer-camera enforced, MIDAS and ATM variable limits on motorways such as the M25, M42 and M6.
 Crucially, the signs imposing these limits are distinct from regular, advisory VMS displays by the inclusion of a red ring surround, effectively changing them from advance hazard warnings into standard, mandatory speed-limit signs.

 As local councils require consent from the Department for Transport before changing speed limits, some use advisory speed limits on roads that the DfT refuses to officially downgrade.

 The usefulness of advisory speed limits has been questioned by a number of studies: one group from the Transportation Research Board found advisory speed limits through roadworks being consistently flouted by motorists, while an investigation by Manchester Evening News found that almost all buses in Manchester city centre exceeded the local 10 mph advisory speed limit; some by as much as 30 mph.